abhayk1201/CS766/index.md

 ### Reduced Size Image

-Couldn't be simplier.
+Couldn't be simpler.
 You take the image of 32x32 size and shrink it down.
 For my testing purposes I reduced the size to 16x16.
 Then created a feature vector by stacking each column into an array of size 256.
 Then I ran this through the two classifiers described above.

 ![Image](https://cbutkus.github.com/CS766/SmallImage.png)